aengel/flashpatch/README.md

 Unfortunately, I only found patchers for the timebomb that were written in .NET.
 Now I definitely don't want to pollute my system with .NET Framework and the patcher above didn't even work properly on Windows XP.
-So I decided to write my own little patcher that is just a tiny executable wihout any dependencies.
+So I decided to write my own little patcher that is just a tiny executable without any dependencies.
 It is based on the work mentioned above.

 # How to use?